Are you looking for a solution on

-By default Google Chrome Auto-Reloads All visible tabs whenever you restart Google Chrome.
-As you can see in the screenshot above, multiple tabs are simultaneously loading.
+By default Google Chrome Auto-Reloads All visible tabs whenever you restart Google Chrome or chrome keeps refreshing tabs.
+As you can see in the screenshot above, multiple tabs are simultaneously loading because chrome is refreshing tabs automatically.
 This happens if you restart your computer, or if you switch to a different wifi network than the one you were previously using.
 This can be very frustrating especially if you are restarting your computer or Chrome browser often or moving around and have to connect to different wifi networks frequently because it needlessly eats up your CPU and RAM and it slows down your internet connection drastically.
 If you are on a public wifi network (which are usually sluggish) you will also slow down the connection for everybody else on the network which sucks not only for you but for everyone else.

 Note: The more tabs you have open that trying to load, the more you will slow down the internet connection and your computer.

 So in order to fix this nuisance simply follow these easy steps: